Getting Married – Not just a special day, but a special journey to last a lifetime!

 You can use our hymnbooks rather than printing a service sheet with the words of the hymns but please make sure that the hymn you want is included!

 You will need to choose music to be played for the arrival of the bride, for the signing of the registers and for the wedding procession at the end.
 Please talk to the organist about this.
-CDs and MP3s can also be used (but not tapes).
+MP3s can also be used (but not tapes or CDs).
 We have had vocal and musical performances as well, but the organist’s fee cannot be avoided by bringing in someone else: it is a part of his fee, whether he plays or not!

 There are plenty of lovely hymns to choose from without resorting to All Things Bright & Beautiful!
-In the downloads section below are a selection of lovely hymns to well-known tunes.
+On this page are a selection of lovely hymns to well-known tunes.

 On the Marriage Preparation Course you will have the opportunity to hear many of these, and other associated pieces of music to help you decide.